isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 {:start="32"}
 32. The requirements to maintain a conservation property apply to many aspects of the property and are very specific:

-(1) For example, the guidelines will spell out the restoration requirements for the conserved building, and the alteration works that can be considered.
+(1) For example, the guidelines will spell out the restoration requirements for the conserved building, the alteration works that can be considered,

 (2) And the interfacing zone between the conserved building and the new additions, if any, around the area.

 {:start="33"}
-33. The restoration guidelines will specify details such as the design, location and material that can be used for all key elements such as the Roofs, Building Facades, Outhouse, Floors, Staircases, Internal Finishes, Building Colours and even in the context of air-conditioning and exhaust fans:
+33. The restoration guidelines will specify details such as the design, location and material that can be used for all key elements such as the roofs, building facades, outhouse, floors, staircases, internal finishes, building colours and even in the context of air-conditioning and exhaust fans.

-(1) Renovation and refurbishment of a conserved residential property put up for rent is thus not just to ensure that it is in a tenantable condition, but also to comply with the relevant guidelines which protect the heritage value of the property.
+(1) Renovation and refurbishment of a conserved residential property put up for rent is, thus, not just to ensure that it is in a tenantable condition, but also to comply with the relevant guidelines which protect the heritage value of the property.

 (2) When renovating a conserved or protected building, there is significant prescription on how the works and renovations are to be done.